Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 Oh, what’s this?
 A stacked bar chart showing the top 5 movie genres by decade for health themes!
 Penny, come take a look at this – it’s colorful and full of mystery!
 Let's take out my Gadget Magnifying Glass to get a closer look at this.

 Drama seems to be dominant in every decade.
 That explains the observation we made using the previous graph!
 Documentaries are relevant starting from the 2000s.
+[WHY]?
 While comedies have quite a strong presence over multiple decades, we see that the horror genre starts to make its appearance from the 1970s.
 Fascinating...
 The world cinema takes a big place in the top genres in the 2000s.
 From Penny's point of view, it reflects the emergence of the movie industry outside of America in these years.
 Wait a minute, I see that 1960s is quite an interesting decade!
 We have around 17% of Bollywood movies and musical, as well as satire.
 The thriller makes an appearance in the 1990s but never comes back as a top genre in the following decade, just like the science fiction genre in the 1970s.
+If we observe the news dataset talking about health in the 1970s, we can see some articles about research or important medical advancements.
+However, it does not seem to be significant enough for it to be in a top genre for health movies.
+Intriguing...

 ### Emotions Analysis of Movies